ted537/pt20-student/phase2-testing-documentation.md

 Each test case has a .pt and a .expected file
 * The .pt file is the PT Pascal program run to test a specific case
-* The .expected file is the expected output from the test case as determined by the Like program specifications
+* The .expected file is the expected output from the test case as determined by the Like program specifications.\s\s
 All test cases were ran using `ssltrace` and the expected behaviour was achieved